ChenZhu-Xie/xczphysics_SilverBullet/CONFIG/Picker/File.md

     local sel = editor.filterBox("🔍 Select", items, "Choose a File...", "a File to Jump") if not sel then return end

-    if not navigateToTranscludedFile(sel.page, sel.pos) then
+    if not navigateToFile(sel.page, sel.pos) then
-      editor.flashNotification("Failed to navigate to selected transclution.")
+      editor.flashNotification("Failed to navigate to selected File.")
     end
   end
 }